 Schools may need or want to get a parent or guardian’s consent for the Google services they allow students to access.
 For schools in the United States, Google provides this template to help them do that, but it’s up to schools to determine how best to use it, to fill it with their own contact information and information about the services they enable, and to share it along with the resources for parents below.

 - Additional Services require consent for minor users: G Suite for Education requires in its agreement (section 2.5) that schools obtain parent or guardian consent for any Additional Services they allow students under the age of 18 to use.

 - Schools may opt to get consent for Core Services as well: As a best practice, school may also want to get parent or guardian consent for the Core Services they enable.
 Otherwise, a school would provide consent for Core Services on parents’ behalf by signing up for and using these G Suite for Education services.

 In addition to the template notice above, we recommend that schools share the resources listed below with parents and guardians as part of getting their consent:

-- Our G Suite for Education Privacy Statement describes how Google products and services collect and use information when used with G Suite for Education accounts.
+- Our G Suite for Education Privacy Notice describes how Google products and services collect and use information when used with G Suite for Education accounts.

 - Information about the legal commitments Google makes for G Suite for Education Core and Additional Services is available in our Help Center.